Transmetropolitan: Publishing

 The series was originally published under DC Comics's then-new science fiction Helix imprint.
 When the Helix line was discontinued, Transmetropolitan was the only series of the line that had not been canceled, and was switched to the Vertigo imprint starting with issue #13.
-The entire set of trade paperbacks are now published under the Black Label line.
+The entire set of trade paperbacks are now published under the DC Black Label line.

 In June 2015, Vertigo began releasing Transmetropolitan in the premium hardcover Absolute Edition format.
 The first volume included issues #1–18.
 The second volume, published in May 2016, included issues #19–36.
-Ellis has indicated the third volume will be published in December 2018.
+The third volume was published in November 2018.